Rani Lakshmibai

 • Subhadra Kumari Chauhan, an Indian poetess, wrote a poem ‘Jhansi ki Rani’ which is regarded as the most popular literary piece in her gallantry and is still recited by school children.

-See also Tanya Deol Wiki, Age, Family, Caste, Boyfriend, Husband, Biography
+See also Hemant Brijwasi Wiki, Age, Girlfriend, Family, Biography

 • Shubha Mudgal, an eminent Indian singer sang an influential ditty, Khoob Ladi Mardani, on the occasion of 150 years of the 1st Freedom movement, in the Parliament.